realmattimatt/deep-learning-challenge/Neural_network_model_report.md

 # **Alphabet Soup Charity Optimization Report**

+## **Overview**
-## **Overview**: The goal was to build and optimize a deep learning model to predict successful funding applications.
+The goal was to build and optimize a deep learning model to predict successful funding applications.

 ### **Results**
   #### **Data Processing**